campelo/multi-samples/src/ManageEntityProperties/README.md

-ManageEntityProperties
+# ManageEntityProperties

----

-You should create a local instance first for your DB connection, before running the application.
+You have to create a local instance first for your DB connection before running the application.

 ```powershell
 sqllocaldb create FlavioInstance